artica/website/_posts/blog/2013-11-07-fm-stream-tech-report.markdown

 <img src="/assets/images/2013-11-07-fm-stream-tech-report-3.jpg"/>

 The Arduino library to work with these radio chips will soon be Open Sourced.
-We have a couple breakout boards of the chip leftover, if anyone is interested in getting their hands in one, feel free to get in touch.
+We have a couple breakout boards of the chip leftover, if anyone is interested in getting their hands in one, feel free to <a href="http://artica.cc/contacts/">get in touch</a>.

 To allow the Raspberry Pi to capture the audio from the radio signal we designed a circuit, in partnership with André Gonçalves, for the <a href="http://www.ti.com/product/pcm2900&lpos=Middle_Container&lid=Alternative_Devices">Texas Intruments PCM2900C USB Audio Capture</a> chip.